Arteriosclerosis and atherosclerosis are sometimes used to mean the same thing, but there's a difference between the two terms.

 Arteriosclerosis occurs when the blood vessels that carry oxygen and nutrients from your heart to the rest of your body (arteries) become thick and stiff — sometimes restricting blood flow to your organs and tissues.
 Healthy arteries are flexible and elastic, but over time, the walls in your arteries can harden, a condition commonly called hardening of the arteries.

-Atherosclerosis develops gradually.
 Mild atherosclerosis usually doesn't have any symptoms.

-You usually won't have atherosclerosis symptoms until an artery is so narrowed or clogged that it can't supply adequate blood to your organs and tissues.
+You usually won't have atherosclerosis symptoms until an artery is so narrowed or clogged that it can't supply enough blood to your organs and tissues.
 Sometimes a blood clot completely blocks blood flow, or even breaks apart and can trigger a heart attack or stroke.